kleinbottle/swanlotus/README.md

 Both JPG and PNG images are supported by the Open Graph protocol.

 Typically, it takes 24 hours for an Open Graph image to appear in WhatsApp.
-If the image does not appear in Telegram even after 24 hours access the [Webpage Bot](https://t.me/WebpageBot) and input the webpage link to update the link preview.
+In Telegram access the [Webpage Bot](https://t.me/WebpageBot) and input the webpage link to update the link preview to have it appear immediately.

-## Searching the website

-The SwanLotus website is searchable and uses the [pelican-search](https://github.com/pelican-plugins/search) plugin to achieve this.

-The plugin is a wrapper around the Stork package and hence, requires the Stork CLI to be installed and available on the `PATH`.

-Every time the site builds it is reindexed by the plugin avoiding the need for any manual intervention if new content is added.

-Please reae the [documentation](https://github.com/pelican-plugins/search#readme) on the pelican-search homepage to understand how it is setup on the site.

 ## Netlify Deployment

 [Netlify](https://www.netlify.com/) currently uses the [Ubuntu 20.04 LTS Focal Fossa](https://releases.ubuntu.com/20.04/) image to build this site.
-The latest version of Python on this image is 3.8, so we have set the Python version in the `Pipfile` accordingly.
 More information about the available packages and their versions are available [here](https://github.com/netlify/build-image/blob/focal/included_software.md).

-We always want to use the latest version of Pandoc, the pandoc-crossref filter and Stork to make avail of the most recent features.
+We always want to use the latest version of Pandoc and pandoc-crossref to avail of new features.
 Since the default Ubuntu image does not always have the most recent versions or may not contain the package at all, the Netlify community suggested to make use of [HomeBrew](https://brew.sh/).

 By specifying the packages in a `Brewfile.netlify` we instruct the builder to download the latest version of these packages from Homebrew and install them on the image.

 This feature is in early Alpha and may change significantly in the future.

+Please see the [Netlify documentation](https://docs.netlify.com/configure-builds/available-software-at-build-time/#tools) for a list of available packages.

-Netlify uses the following command to build the site:
+To build the site on Netlify use the following Pelican command:

 ```bash
 pelican content -s publishconf.py
 ```

-The `publishconf.py` file contains settings that are specific to the live site and override the settings in `pelicanconf.py`. **Do not** update `publishconf.py` as this may break the live site.
+The `publishconf.py` file contains settings that are specific to the live site and overrides the settings in `pelicanconf.py`.

+**Do not** update `publishconf.py` unless you need to change settings on the live site.